Content status and website structure

 These changes happened after department feedback so, when we complete this document, please be aware that you are allowed to change things later if they don't feel correct when your department tests the site.

 The content status spreadsheet contains three pages that all need completing and agreeing on before we can start to build your website.
+If you're unsure on how to approach the content status sheet after reading the guidance below, get in touch.

 Page 1: Site structure